ignadv1986/NGS-From-Bench-to-Bioinformatics/04_Epigenomics/02_ATAC-seq.md

 TSS enrichment is a standard ATAC-seq quality metric that measures how strongly reads accumulate around transcription start sites.
 In high-quality ATAC-seq, accessible promoters show a sharp peak of signal exactly at the TSS and a well-defined nucleosome pattern flanking it.
 Low-quality libraries (e.g., too much background, poor nuclei prep, excessive mitochondrial contamination) show a flat or noisy profile.
 The TSS enrichment is calculated after mtDNA reads removal, with methods like [ATACseqQC](https://bioconductor.org/packages/release/bioc/html/ATACseqQC.html) or [deepTools](https://deeptools.readthedocs.io/en/latest/) (computeMatrix + plotProfile):  reads are aggregated across thousands of annotated TSSs (±2 kb window), signal is normalized to the background flanking regions and the final TSS enrichment score is obtained with the formula (signal at TSS) / (signal in background).
 A score > 10 is usually considered as an excellent ATAC-seq experiment, while 6-10 contains some acceptable backgrpund noise and a score below 5 suggests over-digestion, poor nuclei prep, or low library complexity.

+## Peak Calling

+The goal of peak calling in ATAC-seq is to identify regions of the genome significantly enriched for transposition events compared to the random genomic background.
+Unlike CUT&RUN, which has an extremely "clean" background, ATAC-seq contains a much higher level of ambient genomic noise due to the nature of the Tn5 tagmentation in a complex nuclear environment, which makes SEACR a poor choice when selecting a peak calling tool.
+The standard for ATAC-seq is [MACS3](https://macs3-project.github.io/MACS/), which uses a sophisticated Poisson distribution to model the aforementioned background and distinguish true accessibility from random noise or tn5 bias.

 ## Analysis Workflow